 Children to be exposed to key vocabulary daily in provision.
 High quality text to be chosen for story times that allow for questioning opportunities relating to key learning knowledge and skills.
 Timeline of events to be placed up on class walls so children can continually retrieve prior learning.
-Class floor books to be used to showcase a learning journey over time of significant events WPAT/school values Experiences SMSC British values Moral - children are taught how to look after their Responsibility is taught through forest schools by ca Forest school activities Respect and tolerance is discussed when children notice Chinese New Year celebration environment and why. what other people do and mirror it or chose to do for their environment.
+Class floor books to be used to showcase a learning journey over time of significant events

+Experiences SMSC British values WPAT/school values Forest school activities Moral - children are taught how to look after their Respect and tolerance is discussed when children notice Responsibility is taught through forest schools by car Chinese New Year celebration environment and why. what other people do and mirror it or chose to do for their environment.
 Farm visit Social & Cultural - Children are taught that there are differently.
-Responsibility is taught when they learn about the e their behaviour can have on the environment.
+Responsibility is taught when they learn about the e different countries in the world and they can talk about their behaviour can have on the environment. the differences they have experienced or seen in photos.